ImogenWren/jsonMessenger_library/example/jsonMessenger-state-machine/README.md

 As the libary works via parsing JSON structures, any additional key:value pairs will simply be ignored, as long as the overal JSON structure is validated, the parser will just look for the existance of matching keys, and ignore anything else. <br>

-All modifications should be carried out in this header file `jsonConfig.h`, please do not modify jsonMessenger.h or jsonMessenger.cpp!
+All modifications should be carried out in this header file `jsonConfig.h`, please do not modify jsonMessenger.h or jsonMessenger.cpp! (unless you have to)

 #### 1. Define an enum to define variable types